SFMB-9/TC3005B.501/Files/Git Manual.md

 ## Assesing Merge Conflicts

-Review the conflict in detail and ask yourself for each change if you want to leave the version of:
+Review the conflicting Pull Request in detail and ask yourself, per each merge conflict, if you want to keep the version of:
-<Incoming> refers to the changes made in the branch that you want to incorporate into another branch.
+- **Incoming**: refers to changes you made in the branch which you want to incorporate into another branch.
-<Current> refers to the state of the documents/variables/values in the original branch that you want to merge to.
+- **Current**: refers to the state of the documents/variables/values in the original branch that you want to merge into.

 If you have questions check the documentation, there are also resources on sites like YouTube that can help you understand Git version control.
 But personally, one of the best resources available is the free game “Oh My Git!”.
 You can also check out this handy [Cheatsheet](https://danielkummer.github.io/git-flow-cheatsheet/).